 It is possible to prevent wet brain before it evolves into its second stage, and it can be treated if you consult a doctor as soon as symptoms arise.
-However, without treatment, it can progress into Korsakoff’s psychosis, which is a potentially fatal condition.
-This article will provide you with important information on wet brain, including its causes, signs and symptoms, prognosis, and available treatment options.
+However, it can progress into Korsakoff’s psychosis, which is a potentially fatal condition without treatment.
+This article will provide important information on wet brain, including its causes, signs and symptoms, prognosis, and available treatment options.

 What Is Wet Brain?